Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Introduction

 We believe that our findings underscore the importance of broadening the understanding of ICL beyond Transformers, as significant progress has been made in the context of attention-free architectures.

 We acknowledge that a limitation of our study lies in the focus on non-language ICL tasks and smaller models.
 It is possible that an architectural comparison between SSMs and transformers for more general ICL tasks in actual language settings at higher parameter counts might not be yield the same observations as we offer here.
-Nevertheless, our results indicate that, apart from its difficulty in some retrieval tasks, similar to those noted by \citep{Arora2023Zoology}, there seems to be no fundamental obstacle for Mamba to perform in-context learning.
+Nevertheless, \new{we show potential ICL language capabilities of these architectures by conducting experiments on synthetic formal language ICL datasets~\citep{Xie2021Explanation, Akyurek2024ICLL}.} Moreover, our non-language empirical findings indicate that, apart from its difficulty in some retrieval tasks, similar to those noted by \citet{Arora2023Zoology}, there seems to be no fundamental obstacle for Mamba to perform in-context learning.